SkelliBoi/Humble-Warden/README.md

 There are some files in the folder called "Game Folder Files" that you need to move to the location of your game installation.
 Just copy everything inside the folder and place it in your game installation folder (Steam/steamapps/common/Dragon Age Ultimate Edition/).
 If it asks to overwrite click YES.
 Make especially sure that the DAOrigins.exe gets replaced.

+## Move Files from "Cutscenes 30fps" or "Cutscenes 60fps"

+You have the option of upgrading the cutscenes in the game to 1080p with either 30fps or 60fps.
+Obviously the 60fps cutscenes are of better quality but for some players the 60fps cutscenes play in slow-motion in which case you should use the 30fps versions.

+For the installation of the cutscenes just copy everything inside the folder and place it in your game installation folder (Steam/steamapps/common/Dragon Age Ultimate Edition/).
+If it asks to overwrite click YES.

 ## Optional Reshade

 The installation comes included with SweetFX Reshade presets.
 This is a relatively old version of Reshade but is still pretty decent.
 In-game you can switch the Reshade on and off using the "SCROLL LOCK" button on your keyboard.
 So, if you don't want Reshade, you can just turn it off that way.